neogeographica/quakestarter/docsource/other_stuff/upgrading_quakestarter.rst

 Instead of using autoupdate, you may want or need to download the latest Quakestarter zipfile yourself from the `Quakestarter website`_.
 In that case, you can drag-and-drop that downloaded zipfile onto the "quakestarter.cmd" script of your current installation, and Quakestarter will execute the update process.

+Most of the autoupdate description above will still apply to this method; you're just skipping the update detection and download.
+The rest of the process is the same.

 **Note:** If you drop an *older* Quakestarter zipfile onto "quakestarter.cmd", it will refuse to do the update.
 The update process can only be used to go to a newer version.
 If you need to "downgrade" Quakestarter, you can likely do that successfully with the "Completely manual update" process described below.

-Most of the autoupdate description above will still apply to this method; you're just skipping the update detection and download.
-The rest of the process is the same.

 Completely manual update
 ------------------------

 Before Quakestarter got an update feature, the update process was just "download the new zipfile from the `Quakestarter website`_, then unzip the new files over top of the old files".
 That still works!
 So if you want to completely avoid the update logic in Quakestarter, you can do that.

 A word of warning though.
-If Quakestarter is currently managing some engine files, and you overwrite it with the files from a "noengine" zipfile, you are implicitly making the DETACH choice described above (in the "Quake engine management" section).
+If Quakestarter is currently managing some engine files, and you overwrite it with the files from a "noengine" zipfile, you are implicitly making the DETACH choice described above (under "Quake engine management").

 .. _at the Quakestarter GitHub repo: https://github.com/neogeographica/quakestarter/issues